gengyuncong/Supercoiling/README.md

 To reproduce our results, the following steps need to be done:

 * install the prerequisite packages/softwares for Lattice Microbes
 * compile Lattice Microbes

-* generate the input file for simulation
+* generate the input file in SBML format
+* Convet the input file from SBML to binary format
 * run the simulation by Lattice Microbes

-* analyze the simulation results
+* analyze the simulation results in python

-# Installing Lattice Microbes
+# Compiling Lattice Microbes

 Lattice Microbes is a software package to efficiently sample trajectories from chemical master equations and reaction diffusion master equations using Gillespie algorithm.
 The input is a binary file that defines species (with their initial numbers) and the reactions between them (with the propensity function and the associated kinetic rates).
 The output is a binary file that samples the number of species at a given time interval.